 The bill S.29 aims to establish the Chloride Contamination Reduction Program under the Secretary of Natural Resources, focusing on training commercial and municipal salt applicators in best management practices for applying salt and salt alternatives.
-This initiative is designed to minimize the environmental impact of salt application, particularly in preventing chloride contamination in the state's waters.
+This initiative seeks to minimize the environmental impact of salt application, particularly its entry into state waters.
 The program will include education, training, and certification processes, with a presumption of compliance with water quality laws for certified applicators who follow the established best practices.
-Additionally, the bill mandates the Secretary to monitor chloride levels in contaminated waters and develop a publicly accessible database for road salt applications.
+Additionally, the bill outlines the responsibilities of the Secretary of Natural Resources in monitoring salt usage and its effects on water quality, as well as the development of a publicly accessible database for tracking salt applications.

 Statutes affected: As Introduced: 10-1258